HPI-CH/CognitIDE/README.md

 ## Features
 - record data from gaze and pupil diameter data from [Tobii Pro Nano](https://www.tobii.com/products/eye-trackers/screen-based/tobii-pro-nano).
-- record physiological data from Shimmer and Emotiv devices (easily extensible for other devices supported by [LSL](https://labstreaminglayer.readthedocs.io/info/supported_devices.html))
+- record physiological data from [LSL-supported devices](https://labstreaminglayer.readthedocs.io/info/supported_devices.html)
-- gather questionnaire data of subject before recording
+- gather questionnaire data of the subject before recording
-- interrupt subject whilst recording to ask for input
+- interrupt the subject whilst recording to ask for input
 - export data
   - raw data
   - element gaze hits (how often each element has been hit by a gaze sample)